maxmahlke/rocks/docs/cli.rst

 rocks info
 ----------

-Echos the ssoCard of an asteroid in JSON format.
+Echo the ssoCard of an asteroid in JSON format.

 .. _rocks-props:

-rocks properties
+rocks parameters
 ----------------

 Echo the structure of the ssoCard.
 Can be used in combination with ``grep`` to find the right property name to provide to ``rocks``